IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``curl http://localhost:8080/api/admin/settings/:ArchiverSettings -X PUT -d ":GoogleCloudBucket, :GoogleCloudProject"``

-The Google Cloud Archiver defines two custom settings, both are required:
+The Google Cloud Archiver defines two custom settings, both are required.
+The credentials for your account, in the form of a json key file, must also be obtained and stored locally (see below):

+In order to use the Google Cloud Archiver, you must have a Google account.
+You will need to create a project and bucket within that account and provide those values in the settings:

 \:GoogleCloudBucket - the name of the bucket to use.
 For example: